 In the following sections, the charrette team provides an outline of what some of the vision objectives might achieve, but the real work is in the hands of the residents of Newton.
-It will be their job to forge more detailed places, that meet residents, visioning results and outcomes.
+It will be their job to forge more detailed goals and objectives, plan out what you want to happen in detail and then implement it.